2023 Yobe State House of Assembly election

-The 2023 Yobe State House of Assembly election will take place on 11 March 2023, to elect members of the Yobe State House of Assembly.
-The election will be held concurrent with the state gubernatorial election as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-It will be held two weeks after the presidential election and National Assembly elections.
+The 2023 Yobe State House of Assembly election took place on 18 March 2023, to elect members of the Yobe State House of Assembly.
+The election was held concurrent with the state gubernatorial election as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+It was held three weeks after the presidential election and National Assembly elections.

 Electoral system

 The members of state Houses of Assembly are elected using first-past-the-post voting in single-member constituencies.

 Background

 In the previous House of Assembly elections, the APC won a sizeable majority that elected Ahmed Lawan Mirwa (APC-Nguru II) as Speaker.
 In other Yobe elections, incumbent APC Governor Mai Mala Buni won in a landslide as the APC swept every House of Representatives and Senate seat along with Buhari winning the state in a landslide.